yuandra/open-data-searcher/README.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

-## TO-DO List
+## Future Ideas

-- Implement paging for search result
-- Optimise export to CSV
-- Better search options
-- Support more type of open data portals
+1. Parsers for other types of open data portals or APIs (Note for parsers will need to output a SearchResult that has a Dataset object.
+See more in the [GeneralClass.scala](blob/master/app/model/GeneralClass.scala))
+2. Connection to databases and paging system
+3. Basic visualisation or analytics

 ## History

-2016/08/09 - Initial Commit
+2016/08/09 - 0.1 - Initial Commit
+2016/10/06 - 0.2 - switching configurations to Google Sheets, add multiple language translation and modularity

 ## Credits